eupnea-project/linux-kernels/kernel-conf-overlays/README.md

 ### initramfs

+Set initramfs compression to xz.
+Reading more compressed files and decompressing from ram them is faster than reading uncompressed files, especially on slower storage.
-Set initramfs compression to xz + set initramfs name to allow the kernel to include it.
+Set initramfs name to force the kernel to include it.
 ### iommu

 Set iommu to passthrough mode by default to remove the need for some AMD users to add `iommu=pt` to their kernel